-Due to the unprecedented results of the COVID-19 pandemic, we are temporarily not accepting new customer applications so that we can focus on better servicing our existing customers.
-If you are an existing customer and have a question about your account please reach out to email@example.com.
+Due to the impact of the COVID-19 pandemic, we are temporarily not accepting new customer applications.
+If you are an existing customer and have a question about your account, please reach out to email@example.com.

 COVID-19 Small Business Resource Center

 We are here to help keep you informed of the latest coronavirus disease (COVID-19) information and government assistance programs.
 We’ve also updated our FAQ page to address your questions.

 Small businesses are facing unprecedented challenges with the current pandemic.
 To provide relief, the government passed the Coronavirus Aid, Relief and Economic Security (CARES) Act.
 Under the CARES Act, the Small Business Administration (SBA) provides funding to small businesses through the Paycheck Protection Program (PPP) and Emergency Injury Disaster Loan (EIDL) Program.